parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 While [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) program conversion is often exceedingly [opaque](https://github.com/sipa/bech32/blob/master/ref/c%2B%2B/segwit_addr.cpp#L33-L54), it is really as simple as this.

 > It is often the case that when manipulating bits on arbitrary byte boundaries, code becomes exceedingly complex and fragile.
 Often the solution is to use a bit stream reader and/or writer.
-This eliminates what is essentially an [impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch), reducing the problem to its essence (e.g. "read 8, write 5" or "read 5, write 8").
+This eliminates what is essentially an [impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch), reducing the problem to its essence (e.g. "copy bits from one vector to another").
 Bit twiddling is necessary when working in assembler or C, but in C++ this the antipattern of [accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet).

 ```cpp
     // 8-to-5 conversion snippet